mvolkmann/blog/src/astro.md

 Endpoints are defined by `.js` and `.ts` files under the `src/pages` directory.
 Consider placing these files in a subdirectory named "api".

+All `.js` and `.ts` files in an Astro project are only used on the server side, never in browsers.

 For endpoints that return JSON, consider including `.json` at the end of the file name.
 For example, `dogs.json.ts`.